 "We are extremely proud of the commitment and dedication that our graduate students offer in their pursuit of new knowledge and invaluable insight," said Christer Aakeröy, president of the university distinguished professors group and a university distinguished professor of chemistry.

-This article was posted on Monday, September 29, 2014, and is filed under Family Studies & Human Services.
+This article was posted on Monday, September 29, 2014, and is filed under Applied Human Sciences.